heath3rq/Python_Opioid-Policy-Evaluation/README.md

 ## Data Analysis
 * Pre-Post Comparison: compares the volume of opioids prescribed and drug overdose death in a state before and after drug prescription regulations went into effect.
+  + Florida.
+Effective February, 2010.
+Operation Pill Nation program.
+  + Texas.
+Effective January 4, 2007.
+The Texas Medical Board adopted regulations with regards to treating pain with controlled substances.
+  + Washington.
+Effective Jan 2, 2012.
+The Washington Department of Health adopted a rule regulating the prescribing of opioids for pain treatment.
 * Difference-in-Difference Approach: evaluates whether the change identified in the pre-post comparison is larger than the change that occurred in other states over the same period.

 ## Conclusion